MelissaPabst/SavvyDAPython/Week1/Class2.md

 >>>
 ```

-Looking at temps, using indeces, how would we access 23.4?
+Looking at temps, using indices, how would we access 23.4?

 What is the value at [0][2][1]?